 A Yes, lots of it.
 Even with much of the flakier stuff I debunk.

 Dr. Lorimer Moseley, Diane Jacobs, PT, and Jason Silvernail, PT, are particularly responsible for teaching me some mind-bendingly important lessons about neurology that changed everything (and still are).
+Tony Ingram, a PT destined for research, and BBoy Science author, regularly helps me make sense of the science.

 Drs.
 Novella, Hall, Gorski, Atwood and Crislip at ScienceBasedMedicine.org, and skeptical pharmacist Scott Gavura, have all been generous and supportive (and often fun) and taught me my values and how to think about health care.